klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

     [the limits specified in the LUMI documentation](https://docs.lumi-supercomputer.eu/storage/#lumi-network-file-system-disk-storage-areas).

-    If you run out of billing units for compute or storage, only the instance that granted your project can help you, so contact the LUMI-BE help desk for LUMI-BE projects and CSC for EuroHPC projects on the email addresses mentioned above.
+    If you run out of billing units for compute or storage, only the instance that granted your project can help you, so contact the LUMI-BE help desk for LUMI-BE projects and access@eurohpc-ju.europa.eu for EuroHPC projects (CSC EuroHPC support at lumi-customer-accounts@csc.fi cannot help you directly for project extensions and increase of billing units as they can only do so when EuroHPC instructs them to).

     Projects cannot be extended past one year unless the granting instance is willing to take a charge on the annual budget for the remaining billing units.